otrv4/otrv4/otrv4.md

   transition to 'FINISHED' state (see below), and inform the user that its correspondent has closed its end of the private connection, and the user should do the same.
 This TLV should have the 'IGNORE_UNREADABLE' flag set.
+  Old mac keys can be attached to this TLV when the session is expired.

 Type 2: SMP Message 1
   The value represents the initial message of the Socialist Millionaires'